 The trees first arrived at the Tidal Basin in 1912 as a gift from the people of Japan to the people of the United States.
 It’s only fitting, then, that the two-week National Cherry Blossom Festival has a distinctly Japanese flavor.
 The Japanese embassy shows Japanese movies and displays traditional art.
 The National Sushi Society holds a sake and sushi tasting.
 The Smithsonian sponsors a kite festival on the mall.
 It all peaks in a massive Japanese street fair featuring martial arts demonstrations, origami, koto players and rock bands, food from 20 different restaurants, sake, beer, and much more.
 There’s even a parade running down Constitution Avenue.

 The Cherry Blossom Festival offers plenty of non-culturally-aligned events too.
-There are paddleboat rides, bike rides, and photo safaris; river cruises and guided walking tours; a soccer tournament, a rugby tournament, and a regatta.
+There are paddleboat rides, bike rides, and photo safaris; river cruises and guided tours; a soccer tournament, a rugby tournament, and a regatta.
 In short, it’s Washington, D.C.’s excuse to get back outdoors after its admittedly not-so-harsh winter.

 The 2014 National Cherry Blossom Festival will run from March 20 - April 13, 2014, with the National Cherry Blossom Festival Parade on Saturday, April 12, 2014.
 For a full calendar of events, visit http://www.nationalcherryblossomfestival.org/.
 This event brings plenty of tourists to DC, so it’s a good idea to book a hotel reservation as early as possible.
-Many hotels offer package deals for the festival, which typically include a room and tours and tickets for the big event.

 Photos of the Washington DC Cherry Blossoms